1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - password

-- download authorization
+- download permission

 so that anyone with the link displayed on this modal can access the shared file: